 Also Read: Pakistan’s Inflation Hits 34-Month Low in August

-Overall, the heavy rains have brought relief but also created conditions that require careful management.
+Overall, heavy rains have brought relief but also created conditions that require careful management.
 Authorities and residents must stay vigilant to ensure safety and minimize disruptions.
-The rain has also led to disruptions in local transportation and potential delays in daily activities, highlighting the need for effective coordination and timely response from all involved.
+Rain has also led to disruptions in local transportation and potential delays in daily activities, highlighting the need for effective coordination and timely response from all involved.